 The Outreach department coordinates the majority of the Library's activities that occur outside the Library's physical locale.
-This includes the Ready Readers program, the BookMobile, services to senior citizens and those in assisted living facilities in Huntsville-area nursing homes, science clubs, puppet shows, and services at the Neaves-Davis Center juvenile detention home.
 This department also handles any requests for festivals, parades, and community functions.

-The Ready Reader program services approximately 70 Title One Pre-K, Head Start, first class Pre-K, and kid skills classes across Huntsville, Madison, and Madison County.
-Classroom teachers are loaned a variety of books and activities to help supplement instruction.
+The Ready Reader program serves approximately 97 Title One Pre-K, Head Start, and first class Pre-K classes across Huntsville, Madison, and Madison County.
 Librarians from the Outreach Department provide these preschoolers with enriching story times that focus on developing the six pre-literacy skills: oral language, print awareness, phonemic awareness, vocabulary, print motivation and narrative skills.
 Strength in these areas help lay the groundwork for future academic success and foster a lifelong love of learning.
 If you are interested in learning more about the Ready Readers program, please call 256-532-2342.

 Senior Services and Assisted Living

 The Outreach Department serves the needs of patrons residing in over 40 nursing homes and assisted living facilities.
-We provide collections of approximately 150 large-print books, DVDs, audio books, and Bi-Folkal kits to each facility.
+We provide collections of large-print books, DVDs, audio books, and Bi-Folkal kits to each facility.
 The collections are rotated every three months, depending upon the needs of each site.
 We work with activity directors at these sites to assess the special needs of their residents to better serve our patrons.
-If you would like more information about senior services, please contact Sarah Bradford at email@example.com or 256-532-5962.
+If you would like more information about senior services, please contact Elaine Leffel at email@example.com or 256-970-6281.

-Personnel from the Outreach Department facilitate activity-based STEM curriculum at several HMCPL branch locations to include the Elizabeth Carpenter Library of New Hope and the Showers Center Library.
+Personnel from the Outreach Department facilitate activity-based STEM curriculum at all three YMCA Early Childhood Education Centers.
 Each program focuses on a different science concept while encouraging positive interaction with peers through fun and exciting hands-on activities.
 There is also a mobile 3D printer that visits branch locations and special events throughout the community.

 Neaves-Davis Center Services